 - Preview the page and make sure the form shows up correctly.

 - Visit Settings > GV Settings and find the Special Pages table.

 - Find Subscription Options in the table and choose your new page.

 - Test that the newsletter form in the site header and footer work correctly by signing up a new email and making sure you see a success/failure message.

-- Make sure SETTINGS > MAILCHIMP SETUP is configured
+- Make sure SETTINGS > MailChimp SETUP is configured (as described above)

-- Enable WP POPUP PLUGIN and WPP PREMIUM FUNCTIONALITY plugins in PLUGINS
+- In WP Admin > Plugins, enable the WP POPUP PLUGIN and WPP PREMIUM FUNCTIONALITY plugins

 - Go to WP POPUP in admin sidebar